Pion-nucleon sigma term $\sigma_{\pi N}$ and deeply bound pionic atoms: Formalism

 \section{Formalism}

-We explain the theoretical formula here to investigate the structure and formation of the deeply bound pionic atoms.
-We consider two Models, which indicate two sets of the combinations of the pion-nucleus optical potential and the nuclear density distributions, and study the $\sigma_{\pi N}$ term dependence of the deeply bound pionic atom observables by embedding $\sigma_{\pi N}$ into the potential parameters.
+We explain the standard theoretical formula here to investigate the structure and formation of the deeply bound pionic atoms, and study the $\sigma_{\pi N}$ term dependence of the deeply bound pionic atom observables by embedding $\sigma_{\pi N}$ into the potential parameters.